brianprost/HyperBook/plan/project_plan.md

 In the following example, a customer follows the steps to successfully book a reservation through the applicaiton:

 1. Customer can login to the page using their account credentials

 <img src="https://github.com/brianprost/HyperBook/blob/main/plan/main_page.png" width="800">

 2. Customer can select a destination that is available

 <img src="https://github.com/brianprost/HyperBook/blob/main/plan/destinations.png" width="800">

 3. Customer chooses a timeslot for the destination from one available

 <img src="https://github.com/brianprost/HyperBook/blob/main/plan/timeslots.png" width="800">

 4. Once a timeslot is chosen, customer can input payment information to pay for and reserve their itinerary

 <img src="https://github.com/brianprost/HyperBook/blob/main/plan/payment.png" width="800">

 5. After obtaining their itinerary, the customer can reference their reservation

 <img src="https://github.com/brianprost/HyperBook/blob/main/plan/reservation_list.png" width="800">

 # System Specification

-The following items provide details on the software and hardware requirements used by teh HyperBook Application.
+The following items provide details on the software and hardware requirements used by the HyperBook Application.

 ### Software Requirements